-ONTARIO REGULATION 191/20 - GLOBAL ADJUSTMENT FOR MARKET PARTICIPANTS AND CONSUMERS
+ONTARIO REGULATION 191/20 - GLOBAL ADJUSTMENT FOR MARKET PARTICIPANTS AND CONSUMERS [REVOKED]

 Just as Ont.
 Reg.
 80/20 adjusted electricity pricing for RPP consumers, this order regulates pricing of electricity for non-RPP Class B market participants and consumers.
+Ont.
+Reg.
+245/20 caused this order to be revoked on May 31, 2020.

-ONTARIO REGULATION 191/20 - DEATH CERTIFICATES
+ONTARIO REGULATION 192/20 - DEATH CERTIFICATES